Relief from Forfeiture of a Commercial Lease

 Table of Contents

-- What is relief from forfeiture in a commercial lease?
+- What is relief from forfeiture of a commercial lease?

-- What does forfeiture of commercial lease mean for tenants?
+- What does forfeiture of a commercial lease mean for tenants?

 - Legal framework surrounding relief from forfeiture